Skip to main content

 The updated source code for the app can be found here: https://github.com/tpiros/system-information/tree/historical - note it’s in a branch called ‘historical’

-MarkLogic does contain a built-in history monitoring tool as well to monitor the server.
+MarkLogic ships with a built-in history monitoring tool for the server.
 It could be a great addition to this project.
-If you're interested in reading more about the history monitoring tool please visit this site: https://docs.marklogic.com/guide/monitoring/history
+If you’re curious, read more about it here: https://docs.marklogic.com/guide/monitoring/history

 Requirements revisited

-Let's think about this for a moment - what is it that we want to achieve?
-Ideally we'd like to have an interface that has a date picker, sends a request to the backend, the backend retrieves documents from the database and pushes the results back to the client (browser) where the chart can be drawn.
+Let’s think about what we want.
+An interface with a date picker that sends a request to the backend.
+The backend pulls documents from the database and pushes results back to the client (browser), where the chart gets drawn.

-This time around we will start our discussion with the front-end by adding some visual elements and JavaScript code.
+We’ll start with the front-end this time, adding visual elements and JavaScript code.

 Updating the template

-Just for visual aesthetics the template was updated with various Bootstrap elements; One of these elements is a tab panel that has a 'Current' and a 'Historical' tab.
-The historical tab simply contains a date picker and a button that allows the users to submit their request:
+The template got a visual refresh with Bootstrap elements.
+One of them is a tab panel with a ‘Current’ and a ‘Historical’ tab.
+The historical tab holds a date picker and a button for submitting requests:

 <div role="tabpanel" class="tab-pane" id="historical">